Atticus29/dataJitsu/specs.md

 - [ ] Add more passes to moves.ts

 # Completed TODOs
+- [x] Track categories as well as move names (//TODO get category from item)
+- [x] add matchUrl form validation that seems to look good but button enabling and disabling as well as database functionality need to be confirmed
 - [x] Bring annotations closer to video
 - [x] extend baseComponent in other components
 - [x] Add confirm password field